Pulse Oximeter and CPAP Therapy

 A pulse oximeter measures the oxygen level in the blood.
 Pulse oximeters are ideal for measuring oxygen saturation for patients with heart and lung health issues.

 Pulse oximeters vary depending on how they connect to the body.
-Most pulse oximeters connect at the fingertip.
+A pulse oximeter, traditionally worn on the fingertip or as a comfortable ring sensor for overnight use.
 Other types connect at the earlobe or can be worn on the wrist or fastened with a skin patch.
 In medical environments larger units may be used by health professionals for monitoring blood oxygen saturation.

 Healthcare relies on pulse oximetry to detect variations in oxygen saturation in the blood of a patient, which is often an indicator of a change in respiratory or cardiac health.